Houtmen/Truck-Tracking-Web-App/README.md

 Improve error handling for cases where a truck is missing or the server is unavailable

 ## Credits
-This web app was created by [Your Name Here] for a logistics shipping company.
+This web app was created by Houtman for a logistics shipping company.
 It uses the Mapbox GL JS library for map rendering and data visualization.